Carbon capture technologies

 Post-combustion

-With post-combustion carbon capture methods, you remove CO₂ from the flue gas 3 after the fuel has been combusted with air.
-Absorption 4 (solvent-based) is the most mature removal technology (Energistyrelsen2024, p.
-22), though adsorption (solid-based), membranes, and cryogenic separation are progressing with promising results.
+With post-combustion carbon capture methods, you remove CO₂ from the flue gas 2 after the fuel has been combusted with air.
+Absorption 3 (solvent-based) is the most mature removal technology (Danish Energy Agency2024, pp.22), though adsorption (solid-based), membranes, and cryogenic separation are progressing with promising results.
 Overall these technologies are highly versatile because they can be retrofitted onto existing exhaust stacks in facilities like coal plants, cement kilns, waste-to-energy plants, and steel mills without major operational changes.

 A flowchart showing the post-combustion carbon capture process.
 It starts with gas/solid fuels feeding into a power plant, which uses air and produces flue gases and power.
 The flue gases are then processed in a carbon capture unit that outputs CO₂ and receives a reactant.

-Simplified post-combustion carbon capture process adapted from Energistyrelsen2024.
+Simplified post-combustion carbon capture process adapted from Danish Energy Agency2024.

 Absorption technologies use amine solvents to scrub CO₂ from the flue gas, followed by thermal regeneration to produce a pure CO₂ stream.
 With the ability to capture >90% of CO₂, you can retrofit this technology onto nearly any point source with an exhaust gas.
 It has also been used for decades within the food and beverage industry for CO₂ recovery, and it can also be integrated with steam cycles or district heating to boost efficiency since it requires large amounts of heat.
 Efficiencies can also be gained from integrating excess heat from combined heat and power plants.
 Current research focuses on optimising energy use and developing alternative solvents like amino acid salts or ionic liquids.